 • Recognize judgement, bias, negative thought patterns and reactivity in a more non-judgmental, engaged manner by cultivating self-compassion, embodied presence, empathy and acceptance.

 • Create a personal, on-going mindfulness meditation and/or self-care practice.

 Short answer: Yes.
 Because of the participatory nature of this training, it is imperative that you be present for all of it.
 Of course, life situations arise, but as you enter the training, please ensure that you have cleared your schedule so you can participate in all sessions of the training.
-Each class builds on the one prior, both in practice and in content; if you miss one, it can be difficult to keep up, so it’s expected that you attend as many as you can.
+Each class builds on the one prior, both in practice and in content; if you miss one or more classes, it can be difficult to keep up, so it’s expected that you attend as many as possible.
 However, I understand that emergencies happen.
 We work on absences on a case-by-case basis.
 In my experience, students that commit to themselves by attending all classes, especially the retreat, and completing the home practice assignments have the largest reduction of perceived stress and a greater increase overall well-being than students that miss classes.

 No. MBSR is taught in a non-sectarian, universal and mainstream manner.
 Mindfulness is being purposefully aware of what is arising in your experience, moment by moment, without being hijacked by mental content.
 People of any (or no) religion, gender, and lifestyle are respected and welcome.